 - 2 cups beef broth

-- Cut sirloin into 1-inch cubes, and pat dry.
+- Cut sirloin into 1-inch to 1 ½-inch cubes, and pat dry.
 Season with salt, pepper, and garlic powder to taste.
-Dust with all-purpose flour.

 - Add chopped onion and sliced mushrooms and saute until softened.
 Add garlic and saute until fragrant.
 Add wine to deglaze the pan, and reduce by half.